7/2/10 rev. 3/21/11

 What “debts” could a “boy” have other than needing food, clothing, and shelter, or was he acting as head of mother Catherine’s household by that time?

 Family tradition continues after 1842, when Tommy married Elizabeth Brenneman (1816-1890), the daughter of Daniel and Maria Bender Brenneman.
-They moved to Addison Township, near the famous National Pike, now Rt.
+They moved to Addison Township, near the famous National Road, now Rt.
 40 and Interstate 68.
-Tommy is listed as a “wheelright.”
+Tommy is listed as a “wheelwright.”
 Does this mean that the maker of fine spinning wheels also crafted buggy wheels?
 Probably, because the income from the former would have been limited while the latter would have been lucrative, especially along the well-traveled Pike and among the local Amish.
 The couple raised 6 children.
 First born, John T. (1843-1914), also maintained the Amish way of life and is remembered for having been gored to death by a bull at age 71.
 His descendants still meet regularly for reunions around the country.
 Tommy and Elizabeth were 42 years old when the last was born, Christian F. (1858-1906), Susan’s great grandfather.
 In 1869, the Lees moved back to Elk Lick Township.
 The Beers Atlas of 1876 shows the Thomas Lee farm in Elk Lick Township Had Tommy bought or inherited the farm?
-Our late uncle Clyde Krause copied an early deed from the Somerset County Court House that shows this property in Catharine’s name.
-We need to get a copy to determine the dates and transfers.
+Our late uncle Clyde Krause copied an early deed from the Somerset County Court House that shows this property in Catherine’s name.
+See the Lee Table of Contents for an actual reproduction of that document.
+See also “On the Trail of Our Early Lee Family,” written in celebration of the 200th anniversary of Tommy’s birth.

 The 1870 Census for Elk Lick Township lists Catherine as age 76, born in PA.
 “Tommy” is 53, and Christian is 13.
 Other of Catherine and Thomas, Sr.’s, children are married and spread around southern Somerset County.
 The location of Thomas, Sr., and Catherine’s graves is not known at this time.

-Anna “Annie” J. Lee Krause (1885-1971), Susan’s grandmother, left the Amish to marry Charles Frederick Krause (1884-1973), a Lutheran from Cove, MD.
+Anna “Annie” J. Lee Krause (1885-1971), Susan’s grandmother, left the Amish to marry Charles Frederick Krause (1884-1973), a Lutheran from The Cove, MD.
 The couple farmed in Berlin and Jennerstown.
-Their story may be found under “Our Krause Family.”
+Their fascinating story, “A Journey between Two Passages,” may be found in the Krause Table of Contents.

 While the Lee original family narrative requires some additional research to “fill in the cracks,” the news is both good and bad.
-On the one hand, plenty of written references are available in documents and publications at places such as the Somerset County Genealogical and Historical Society and the Springs, PA, Museum, the older Amish in our county are dying off and taking their stories and memories with them.
+On the one hand, plenty of written references are available in documents and publications at places such as the Casselman Historians archives and the Springs Historical Society Museum, the older Amish in our county are dying off and taking their stories and memories with them.
 Fortunately, the internet has made accessing research and graveyards much easier.
 You are invited to join the quest for new information, and when you do, please forward your findings to me so that I can share them with the multitude of “Tommy” Lee’s descendants around the world.

 Blackburn, E. Howard, and William H. Welfley.
 History of Bedford & Somerset Counties.
 Chicago: Lewis Pub.
 Co., 1906.